About Logaras

 Here’s a rough guideline if you decide to take the ferry:

-There are three ways to reach Kostas & Ioanna Studios, by bus, by taxi or by private car.
+There are three ways to reach Caeli Paros, by bus, by taxi or by private car.

 By Bus